 To assess the weather protection afforded by each jacket, we sought out inclement weather conditions wherever possible.
-To test the wind protection given by the fabric, we hiked in strong, gusty winds in late fall.
-With a drier than average fall in the Sierra Nevada, we substituted a shower test for the real thing.
-This involves putting on a t-shirt and getting into the shower for one minute to see how much water leaks though.
+To test the wind protection given by each fabric, we hiked in strong, gusty winds in late fall.
+We also used a shower test for some serious water-resistance testing.
+This involved putting on a t-shirt and getting into the shower for one minute to see how much water leaked through each jacket.

 We wore these jackets on a variety of activities, from casual day hikes to local lakes, to enduro mountain bike rides with lots of huffing and puffing.
-We collected lots of data on the ability of these jackets to breathe overall and correlated those findings with other reviewer's feedback.
+We collected extensive data on the ability of each softshell to breathe and correlated those findings with other reviewer's feedback.

-Mobility was tested by spending many hours wearing the jackets and taking notes about when the jacket rode too high on the hips, let the cuffs slip down when grabbing overhead, and stretching with pronounced body movement.
-We took standardizing measurements while reaching overhead to see how high the hem rose (to test for harness compatibility), and to measure the cuff drop experienced.
+Mobility was tested by spending many hours wearing the jackets and taking notes about stretching with pronounced body movement, if the jacket rode too high on the hips, or if it let the cuffs slip down when grabbing overhead.
+We took standardized measurements while reaching overhead to see how high the hem rose (to test for harness compatibility), and to measure the cuff drop experienced.

-Using our scale, we weighed each one of the jackets in our test to verify them against the manufacturer's reported weights, all in a men's size medium.
+Using our scale, we weighed each one of the jackets to verify them against the manufacturer's reported weights, all in a men's size medium.

 Cataloging all of the different features, we were easily able to see which ones had the features we feel are necessary for a good softshell jacket.
 Features we looked at and scored included hoods, hood cinches, pockets, zippers, zipper tabs, two-way zippers, inner lining, insulation, cuff closures, hmm adjustments and abrasion or waterproof fabric mapping.